bluegrapes/DAT8Coursework/homework/02_homework_answers.md

 The row represents a purchase item in the order.
 ```

-> 2. How many orders do there appear to be?
+> 2.How many orders do there appear to be?

 ```
 $  cut -f1 data/chipotle.tsv | uniq | wc -l